yunwei37/yunwei37/README.md

 <h2 align="center">Hey there, I'm Yusheng Zheng (yunwei37/云微) 👋</h2>

 I'm a curious developer who finds joy in building and exploring.
-As a PhD student advised by [Andrew R. Quinn](https://arquinn.github.io/), I'm also learning to be a researcher, writer and indie hacker.
+As a PhD student advised by [Andi.
+Quinn](https://arquinn.github.io/), I'm also learning to be a researcher, writer and indie hacker.

 - Hope we can collaborate!
 - Open to open-source connections.
 Would be excited to work with you on eBPF or LLM!